How to Write a Haiku Poem

 - A sense of surprise or insight

-- Use Concrete Images: Show, don't tell.
+- Step 4: Use Concrete Images: Show, don't tell.
+Emphasize visual details over abstract emotions.

 Example Haiku